How does the Iceland Bonus Card work in 2026?

 🛒 Competitions & prize draws: every now and then, Iceland host competitions and prize draws for members.
 Enter for your chance to win.

 🛒 Christmas bonus: top up your card with £100 before 4th November and get a £10 bonus.
 You don’t have to top up all in one go, and you’ll still earn £1 for every £20, meaning a total of £15 for free.
-You’ll receive your £10 before 22nd November and will need to spend it by the 24th December*.
+You’ll receive your £10 by 22nd November and will need to spend it by the 24th December*.

 A woman at a supermarket checkout shows a discount barcode on her phone; a bright yellow sign reads “10% Discount In-Store Only.”.